Skip to product information

 Ships in

-Crepe myrtle plants are among the most cherished flowering trees and shrubs in American landscapes, and at TN Nursery, we are proud to offer them in an array of colors—white, pink, purple, and red.
-When every other flowering tree has stopped blooming in July, this is when this plant starts growing.
+These flowering plants are among the most cherished trees and shrubs in American landscapes, and at TN Nursery, we are proud to offer them in a variety of colors: white, pink, purple, and red.
+This plant starts growing when every other flowering tree stops blooming in July.
 It has a long blooming cycle, lasting up to 8 weeks.

 Known for their long-lasting summer blooms, these versatile plants bring vibrant color to gardens, yards, and public spaces during the hottest months when many other plants have stopped flowering.

-Their show-stopping clusters of blossoms brighten outdoor areas and attract pollinators like butterflies and bees, making them a beautiful and ecologically valuable choice for homeowners.
+Their show-stopping clusters of blossoms brighten outdoor areas and attract pollinators, such as butterflies and bees, making them a beautiful and ecologically valuable choice for homeowners.

 Crepe Myrtles are highly adaptable and low-maintenance

-They also grow well in various soils, tolerate drought once established, and perform exceptionally well in full sun.
+Crepe Myrtle is hardy and grows well in various soils, tolerates drought once established, and performs exceptionally well in full sun.
 Many gardeners choose crepe myrtles for their fast growth and ability to provide shade and ornamental appeal quickly.

 Their graceful, vase-shaped form pairs beautifully with their multi-season interest.
 After the summer flowers fade, crepe myrtles display rich autumn foliage in shades of orange, red, and yellow, extending their beauty well into fall.